Freshman Application and Admission

 STEP 1: Explore and choose a major to declare on your application

 Freshman applicants may either select a specific major, or apply as Exploring (Undeclared).
 Applicants interested in Nursing should review the important information above.
-Admission to some majors will be to a 'pre-major' status.
+Admission to most majors will be to a 'pre-major' status.
 Continuation in the major will be subject to meeting specific lower division course and GPA requirements at Cal State LA that indicate the student's ability to successfully complete the major and graduate.

 STEP 2: Apply online at Cal State Apply by the deadline

-For Fall 2021 admission, applicants must apply between October 1 to December 4, 2020.
+For Fall 2022 admission, applicants must apply between October 1, 2021-December 15, 2021 (extended from Nov 30).
 To apply to Cal State LA, visit Cal State Apply.
 For some tips on how to complete the application, visit our Application Tips webpage.
 Once the application is submitted, we will send you a notification by email to acknowledge the receipt of your application.